 Low Energy Adaptive Clustering Hierarchy protocol (LEACH) in WSN & path_delay_calculation in Wireless Sensor Networks GUI

 LEACH is a hierarchical protocol in which most nodes transmit to cluster heads, and the cluster heads aggregate and compress the data and forward it to the base station(sink).
 Each node uses a stochastic algorithm at each round to determine whether it will become a cluster head in this round.
 LEACH assumes that each node has a radio powerful enough to directly reach the base station or the nearest cluster head, but that using this radio at full power all the time would waste energy.
+Nodes that have been cluster heads cannot become cluster heads again for P rounds, where P is the desired percentage of cluster heads.
+Thereafter, each node has a 1/P probability of becoming a cluster head in each round.
+At the end of each round, each node that is not a cluster head selects the closest cluster head and joins that cluster.
+The cluster head then creates a schedule for each node in its cluster to transmit its data.
+All nodes that are not cluster heads only communicate with the cluster head in a TDMA fashion, according to the schedule created by the cluster head.
+They do so using the minimum energy needed to reach the cluster head, and only need to keep their radios on during their time slot.
+LEACH also uses CDMA so that each cluster uses a different set of CDMA codes, to minimize interference between clusters.

 MATLAB release MATLAB 8.0 (R2012b)